Punta del Este: Coastline

 Punta del Este's scenic coastline is divided in two regions: Brava (Spanish: "fierce") and Mansa ("tame").
-The limit between the two marks the end of the Río de la Plata and the beginning of the Atlantic Ocean, and split is signaled by the Mano de Punta del Este, which the sculptor designed to warn swimmers about the danger of rough waves.
+The limit between the two marks the end of the Río de la Plata and the beginning of the Atlantic Ocean.
 Beaches on the Mansa side feature thick and golden sand, while on the Brava side the sand is white and fine.
 Every beach of the peninsula has public access.

 La Barra is popular for nautical sports and fishing during the day.
 At later hours, La Barra becomes a central attraction for the younger generation.
 Starting from the end of December through to the second week of January, this location becomes a place for the local people as well as tourists to gather at the night life festivities.
 Other areas include the resort of El Tesoro, Montoya beach, Bikini beach and Manantiales beach.
 These beaches are a favourite spot for younger people as well as for many celebrities from both Uruguay and Argentina.

 Once abundant, southern right whales are re-colonizing in the area, which helped create a whale sanctuary off Latin America, whose establishment had been prevented for near a decade by whaling nations like Japan.
 Unlike the majority of Uruguayan coasts, appearances of orcas have been documented in the area; most notably around Isla de Lobos.